 Myths are beyond our logic and speak in a unique way in our hearts using symbols and archetypes that are the same in every tradition and culture.
 They invite us to find the connection between the ancient epics and the everyday life of our lives and shed light on the questions and the dilemmas of mankind.

-The eternal battle between good and evil is not just a fairytale that happened “once upon a time” but a truth that happens everyday around us and mainly within us.
+The eternal battle between good and evil is not just a fairytale that happened “once upon a time” but a truth that happens every day around us and mainly within us.

 The Big Night

 The darkest night of each month is considered the fourteenth night of the lunar month just before the new moon.
-In India the day before the new moon is known as Shivratri and is dedicated to the God Shiva.
+In India, the day before the new moon is known as Shivratri and is dedicated to the God Shiva.

 Of the 12 Shivratris that correspond to a calendar year, what has the greatest spiritual significance falls in February / March and is called Mahashivratri.
-It is believed that the natural flow of energy this night is so great that it pushes the spiritual seeker into a deep spiritual experience.
-That’s why in India a great celebration is set up with traditional music, songs, chants and meditation that keeps all night and spiritual seekers are sitting down with their spine to make the benefit of the flow of cosmic energy.
+It is believed that the natural flow of energy this night is so great that it pushes the spiritual seeker into a deeply spiritual experience.
+That’s why in India a great celebration is set up with traditional music, songs, chants, and meditation that keeps all night and spiritual seekers are sitting down with their spine to make the benefit of the flow of cosmic energy.